omatvejeva/FinalProject/README.md

 # FinalProject

-Final project for my CS 1410 class at CTEC.
+ This project is created as a capstone for CS 1410 at CTEC.

-It uses GUI to display the project
-It includes hashmap and many other types of data stuctures
+ This project demonstrates an understanding of GUI, MVC file structure, and IO file reading/saving.
+ This project shows an understanding of Arraylists and Hashmaps data structures.
+ This project shows an understanding and usage for inherent as well.